otrv4/otrv4/otrv4.md

 Forge AKE and Session Keys
   Any participant of an OTR conversation may forge an AKE with another participant as long as they have their profile.
-This function will take the profile and the secret long term key of one participant and the profile of another.
+This function will take the user profile and the secret long term key of one participant, and the user profile of the other.
   It will then return an AKE transcript between the two parties.
 The participant's private key is required since it is used to authenticate the key exchange, but the resulting transcript is created in such a way that a